What Does Buildings

 Filing an EQC Claim

-Process for lodging a claim with the Earthquake Commission.
+Step-by-step process for lodging a claim with the Earthquake Commission.

 - Report damage within 3 months of the event